bennington and the world

 : Return or renew all Crossett and Jennings Library materials by

 .
-But don’t forget, you are encouraged to borrow items over the summer months.
+But don’t forget, returning students are encouraged to borrow items over the summer months.
+These are due back on September 2.

 : If you have telephone service, it will be disconnected and your voicemail account will be deleted on